The rules for rent increases in private renting depend on what type of tenancy you have.

 Landlords usually charge a market rent for assured shorthold tenancies.
 Rent levels are affected by the availability and cost of similar properties in the area.

-If the fixed-term of your tenancy has ended and your landlord has not given you a new fixed-term agreement, your rent can only be increased if you agree to it or your landlord follows the procedures that apply to assured tenants.
+If the fixed-term of your tenancy has ended and not been renewed, or you never had a fixed term agreement, your rent can only be increased if:

 Assured shorthold tenants don't have much protection from eviction.
-Your landlord can decide to evict you legally at the end of the fixed-term and rent to someone else at a higher rate.
+Your landlord can decide to get a new tenant at the end of a fixed-term agreement.
+They must follow the correct procedure to evict you legally.

 You may have to accept the increase if you want to stay in your home.
 You could negotiate with your landlord to try to agree a lower rent or to increase the rent in stages over a period of time.
 It costs landlords time and money to re-let a property.